Singerlake (Part 1)

 Combining the flexibility of the Singer Spec with accumulated wisdom from the data lake pattern, we can capture and organize data in a near-raw format to be replayed into current and future destinations without loss or degradation.

-1. Write data to file by stream, omitting STATE messages entirely and beginning each file with a SCHEMA message.
+- Write data to file by stream, omitting

-3. Files can be separated into chunks, to avoid very large files, so long as each begins with a SCHEMA message.
+message. - Files can be separated into chunks, to avoid very large files, so long as each begins with a

 // users.singer